Hi, my name is Crystal Kormos, and I am honored you are here!

-Many of us are wounded children walking around in adult bodies.
+"Many of us are wounded children walking around in adult bodies."
+Unknown

 In my late twenties, I was diagnosed with depression after a suicide attempt.
 I was confused and in a pit of despair.
-I wasn't able to accept the circumstances that I got myself into and I made excuses and pointed the finger at everything and everyone in an attempt to feel better about myself.
-However, pointing fingers at others and blaming my circumstances on 'bad luck' just intensified the negative emotions built up inside of me.
-I tried to distract myself with drugs, food, alcohol, sex, and work in order to gain some semblance of control over my life.
+I wasn't able to accept responsibility for the situations that I got myself into, and I made excuses and pointed the finger at everything and everyone in an attempt to feel better about myself.
+However, pointing fingers at others and blaming my circumstances on 'bad luck' just intensified my negative emotions.
+I tried to distract myself with drugs, food, alcohol, sex, and work to gain some semblance of control over my life.
 It was when I was admitted to the hospital that I finally decided that things had to change.
-I couldn't keep traveling down the path of self-destruction.
-I got serious about my recovery as an adult child of an alcoholic and started to become consciously aware of the consequences of my behavior.
-I wish I could tell you that everything that transpired after that deciding moment was a 'cakewalk', but it wasn't.
+I couldn't keep traveling down the path of destruction I was on.
+I got serious about my recovery from childhood trauma and became consciously aware of my behavior's consequences.
+I wish I could tell you that everything that transpired after that deciding moment was a 'cakewalk,' but it wasn't.